spf13/spf13-vim/README.markdown

 ## Snippets

-It also contains a very complete set of [snippets](http://github.com/spf13/snipmate-snippets) for use with snipmate.
+It also contains a very complete set of [snippets](http://github.com/spf13/snipmate-snippets) for use with snipmate or [NeoComplCache].

 # Intro to VIM